Strilanc/Strilanc.github.io/_posts/2017-08-22-swap-breakdown.md

 <img style="max-width:100%; border:1px solid gray; padding: 5px;" src="/assets/{{ loc }}/tele-swap.png"/>

-I would go into detail about how this works, but honestly this post is already way too long.
+I would go into detail about how this works, but honestly it's just two quantum teleportations shoved together and this post is already way too long.
-I've said everything I want to say.
+I think I've said enough for today.

 # Summary